 The overall process whereby this troika of species makes a meal of wood is shown in the graphic at left: the termite chews the wood into particles that are absorbed by the amoeba.
 The amoeba breaks down the cellulose of the wood and gets the nitrogen it needs from its bacteria.
 The net result is that the two microbes digest wood into sugars and other nutrients of use to the termite.

-University of Washington, Seattle, said the new research was a “ tour de force of genome sequencing” that “solves the mystery of where the termite gets its nitrogen.”
+Dr. Caroline Harwood, an expert on microbes and biofuels at the University of Washington, Seattle, said the new research was a “ tour de force of genome sequencing” that “solves the mystery of where the termite gets its nitrogen.”
 Understanding how the termite’s gut microbes digest cellulose would be of major significance for biofuels, she said, and the Japanese group’s whole genome approach could further this goal.

 After producing superlatives like the world’s biggest statue of a jackrabbit and the nation’s most unpopular modern-day president, Texas can now boast what may be its most bizarre and undoubtedly its slimiest topper yet: the world’s largest known colony of clonal amoebas.

+An amoeba growing on a fish tank in California became a giant among microbes, reaching more than an inch across.
 Scientists found the vast and sticky empire stretching 40 feet across, consisting of billions of genetically identical single-celled individuals, oozing along in the muck of a cow pasture outside Houston.

-Rice University and lead author of the report in the March issue of Molecular Ecology.
+“It was very unexpected,” said Owen M. Gilbert, a graduate student at Rice University and lead author of the report in the March issue of Molecular Ecology.
 “It was like nothing we’d ever seen before.”

-suicide to help fellow amoebas reproduce.
+Scientists say the discovery is much more than a mere curiosity, because the colony consists of what are known as social amoebas.
+Only an apparent oxymoron, social amoebas are able to gather in organized groups and behave cooperatively, some even committing suicide to help fellow amoebas reproduce.
 The discovery of such a huge colony of genetically identical amoebas provides insight into how such cooperation and sociality might have evolved and may help to explain why microbes are being found to show social behaviors more often than was expected.

-Harvard University who was not involved with the study.
+“It is of significant scientific interest,” said Kevin Foster, an evolutionary biologist at Harvard University who was not involved with the study.
 Though amoebas would seem unlikely to coordinate interactions with one another over much more than microscopic distances, the discovery of such a massive clonal colony, he said, “raises the possibility that cells might evolve to organize on much larger spatial scales.”

 Thoughts of a giant organized amoeba colony can conjure up visions of the 1958 horror classic “The Blob,” but these social amoebas, a species known as Dictyostelium discoideum, a kind of slime mold, are infinitely more subtle.
 Microscopic and tucked away in the dirt, the billions of amoebas would have gone unnoticed by anyone driving past the pasture.
 Joan Strassmann, an author on the paper along with another evolutionary biologist at Rice University, David Queller, said she and a team of undergraduates searched for the species by sticking drinking straws into dirt and cow dung to retrieve materials where the amoebas might be living.
 In the laboratory, they spread the samples on Petri dishes and waited to see what would grow.
 DNA analyses later showed that the huge numbers of amoebas collected from the pasture were genetically identical.